Holidays in Jerez are snapped up by those looking for a dose of Spanish history and culture - and, perhaps, a tot or two of sherry...

 Located in the south-west of Spain, with strong British links evident because of the horses and the sherry industry, Jerez attracts many travellers each year.
 The word Jerez comes from Arabic and the English word 'sherry' is derived from it.

-Those enjoying Jerez holidays can also visit nearby resort towns, such as Chiclana de la Frontera and Isla Canella and can explore the many towns of Andalucia which are just a short drive away.
-History enthusiasts will love Cadiz, the port that supported Spanish exploration of the Americas, where you will find and 11th-century Moorish fortress and Alcazaba, which has now been partially restored.
+Those enjoying Jerez holidays can also visit nearby resort towns, such as Chiclana de la Frontera and Isla Canella, and explore the many towns of Andalusia just a short drive away.
+History enthusiasts will love Cadiz, the port that supported Spanish exploration of the Americas, where you'll find an 11th-century Moorish fortress and Alcazaba, which has now been partially restored.

 The town and wider region have much to offer because there are so many different things to do and see.
 Jerez can provide an exciting and fascinating holiday for all ages.

-If you are planning a trip to Jerez this year and need some help, read our fact file below and use TravelSupermarket's search tool to find the cheapest deals.
+If you're planning a trip to Jerez this year and need some help, read our fact file below and use TravelSupermarket's search tool to find the cheapest deals.